Completed Space Science Missions

 RHODIUM MICROGRAVITY BIOPROSPECTING 04

-Rhodium Microgravity Bioprospecting 04 continues Rhodium’s effort to establish microgravity as a powerful tool for biotech innovation.
+Rhodium Microgravity Bioprospecting 04 continues Rhodium Scientific’s effort to establish microgravity as a powerful tool for biotech innovation.
 This fourth mission tests new microbial strains not yet exposed to spaceflight conditions, focusing on evolutionary divergence under long-duration growth in the ISS environment.
 The mission leverages Rhodium’s Science Chamber facilities to cultivate selected microbes, analyze genomic shifts, and predict novel biochemical functions.
 Outcomes are expected to advance microbial ecology knowledge and identify biotech-relevant traits with commercial potential.

 MISSION TAGS: #Bioprospecting #SpaceBiotechnology #MicrobialEvolution #Bioinformatics #SpaceManufacturing #BusinessofScience